Deep fried oysters, dipped in nothing but cornmeal and quick fried in a deep fryer - simple and perfect.

 One pint of oysters is only good for about 2 people who love oysters.
 Any more folks than two and ya better pick up another pint or two.

 I use plain corn meal, no flour, least not for this way of eating them.
-I generally don't season the cornmeal either because I find our Gulf oysters to be plenty salty all on their own, so I use only cornmeal, straight up, simple and perfect.
+I generally just season the cornmeal with a little Old Bay, some lemon pepper, maybe a little Creole or Cajun seasoning, because I find our Gulf oysters to be plenty salty all on their own.

 Our Gulf oysters are fine all on their own, but bowing to pressure from other folks who, I guess, don't get the benefit of fresh from the Gulf oysters, I've added some seasonings suggestions.